trytomakeyouprivate/secureblue/docs/PREINSTALL-README.md

 - Select the option to encrypt the drive you're installing to.
 - Use a [strong password](https://security.harvard.edu/use-strong-passwords) when prompted.
 - Leave the root account disabled.
+- Select wheel group membership for your user

 ### BIOS Hardening
 - Ensure secureboot is enabled.